-I am a United Kingdom Council of Psychotherapy (UKCP) accredited Psychotherapist, specialising in trauma, forced migration, Gender Based Violence (rape, sexual assault, domestic violence) and torture.
+I am a United Kingdom Council of Psychotherapy (UKCP) accredited Psychotherapist, specialising in trauma, forced migration, Gender Based Violence and, torture.
 I also have a particular interest in working with the effects of vicarious trauma and burn out associated with front-line aid workers, journalists and researchers working in these sectors.

 Before training in psychotherapy, I gained a degree in Development Studies and Social Anthropology and then a Masters in Human Rights Law.
 And, for more than 15 years now, I have been working and living in the Middle East, Balkans and Europe.

 Having initially focused my attention on the fields of international development and human rights, during my time in Syria, in 2008, I began to recognize the troubling pattern of mental ill-health, not only affecting our refugee beneficiaries but also the local and international staff who were working with them.
 With this concern in mind, I decided that I could best impact the work of the humanitarian aid, human rights, conflict resolution and international development sectors by focusing on the mental health of its workers, researchers, correspondents and direct beneficiaries/victims.

 I do this through:

 - Consulting with organisations on their Mental Health specific ‘duty of care’ policies.

 - Supporting International organisations, NGO’s and academic institutions through training workshops and supervision for teams, managers, and, senior staff on the effects of and ways to mitigate burnout, vicarious trauma and moral injury.

 - Consulting with organisations as a specialist in refugee trauma with more than 8 years of international experience in the field.

-- Offering skype psychotherapy sessions to journalists, aid workers and others affected by mental health issues.
+- Offering online psychotherapy sessions to journalists, aid workers and others affected by mental health issues.

 - Working pro bono with a local organisation providing trauma therapy to asylum seekers and refugees.